In 2021, tuition for full-time Centre College students was $48,070 a year.

 Off-Campus | $4,796 |

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
-You can find the Centre's net cost calculator on their website.
+You can find the Centre College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.